-

 - Digital identity management

-The two day event will consist of short courses and roundtable discussions to identify themes that are important for the academia and industry collaboration.
-The forums will also provide a platform for the financial sector organisations to interact with the technology providers, regulators and academic experts working across finance and technology areas to identity areas for future collaboration and capacity building.
+The two-day event will comprise short courses and roundtable discussions to identify themes important for academia and industry collaboration.
+The fora will also provide a platform for financial sector organisations to interact with technology providers, regulators and academic experts working across areas in finance and technology to identity avenues for future collaboration and capacity building.

 Keynote speaker